If you know my awesome brother Adam, you’ll be aware that he was not at all pleased about the idea of turning 30.

 My husband Jeremy as Tweedle Dum or Tweedle Dee.
 No words!

 P.S.
-If you want help hitting the peak of your potential and achieving your biggest career or life goals, drop me a line at email@example.com and we’ll organise a free, no-strings consultation session to see if I can help you 🙂
+If you want help hitting the peak of your potential and achieving your biggest career or life goals, schedule a free, no-strings consultation call with me to see if I can help you.